 After all, travelers are an unpredictable bunch.

-You never know when they’ll fall in love—with a foreigner or a destination itself—and never return.
+You never know when they’ll fall in love in (or with) a faraway land, never to return.

 ***How’d you like this ultimate list of best gifts for travelers?
 This collection of travel gift ideas posts took me an embarrassingly long time to put together (thanks, A.D.D.).
 So if you found them at all useful, I’ll love you forever if you click the buttons below to share on social media.
 Gracias! 🤗***

 Mitch is your typical nomadic backpacker.
 Or at least, he was.
 But after stopping in Colombia to take “one week” of salsa lessons, his life took a sharp left turn.
 He met a cute Colombian girl in dance class, fell in love, and got married.
 Over half a decade has passed since he left his career to travel the world as a digital nomad, and he’s never looked back.

 Nowadays, he’s the blogger behind Project Untethered — where he runs an awesome email newsletter and Youtube channel teaching adventure-craved wanderlusters how to escape the rat race, earn money from anywhere, and build an “untethered life”.